“Fung enticed us into a world of delicacy and finesse.”

 BIOGRAPHY

 Praised for his “ravishing and simply gorgeous” performances in the The Washington Post, pianist David Fung is widely recognized for interpretations that are elegant and refined, yet intensely poetic and uncommonly expressive.
-With a repertoire of over sixty concertos, Mr. Fung regularly performs as a soloist with the world’s premier ensembles including the Cleveland Orchestra, the Detroit Symphony, the Israel Philharmonic, the Los Angeles Philharmonic, and the San Francisco Symphony working with conductors such as Marin Alsop, Gustavo Dudamel, Stanislav Kochanovsky, Lan Shui, and Christian Zacharias.
+With a repertoire of over seventy concertos, Mr. Fung regularly performs as a soloist with the world’s premier ensembles including the Cleveland Orchestra, the Detroit Symphony, the Israel Philharmonic, the Los Angeles Philharmonic, and the San Francisco Symphony working with conductors such as Marin Alsop, Gustavo Dudamel, Stanislav Kochanovsky, Lan Shui, and Christian Zacharias.
 An incisive interpreter of Mozart and Bach, Mr. Fung has collaborated with the Israel, Los Angeles, Melbourne, Orpheus, and Saint Paul Chamber Orchestras, and the Orchestra of St. Luke’s.

 Recent performances include Mr. Fung’s Los Angeles Philharmonic debut performing with Yuja Wang and Gustavo Dudamel, following his appearance with the Detroit Symphony Orchestra in celebration of Orchestra Hall’s Centennial.
 His highly acclaimed debut with the Cleveland Orchestra at the Blossom Music Festival was described as “everything you could wish for” (Cleveland Classical), and he was praised as “an agile and alert interpreter of Mozart’s crystalline note-spinning” (The Plain Dealer).
 The following week, he performed Rachmaninoff’s Rhapsody on a Theme of Paganini at Beijing’s National Stadium for the Olympic Summer Festival.
-In addition to the West Coast premiere of Chen Qigang’s Piano Concerto: Er Huang with the San Francisco Symphony, Mr. Fung’s has performanced with the Albany, Arkansas, California, Charleston, Kitchener-Waterloo, Israel, Las Vegas, Marin, New Haven, Niagara, San Diego, Southwest Florida, Sun Valley, and Tucson Symphonies, as well as with the National Orchestra of Belgium, National Taiwan Symphony, New Japan Philharmonic, Nordwestdeutsche Philharmonie, Symphony Tacoma, Tampere Philharmonic, and Xiamen Philharmonic.
+In addition to the West Coast premiere of Chen Qigang’s Piano Concerto: Er Huang with the San Francisco Symphony, Mr. Fung has performed with the Albany, Arkansas, California, Charleston, Kitchener-Waterloo, Israel, Las Vegas, Marin, New Haven, Niagara, San Diego, Southwest Florida, Sun Valley, and Tucson Symphonies, as well as with the National Orchestra of Belgium, National Taiwan Symphony, New Japan Philharmonic, Nordwestdeutsche Philharmonie, Symphony Tacoma, Tampere Philharmonic, and Xiamen Philharmonic.
 He has also appeared with Australia’s major orchestras, including the Melbourne, Queensland, and Sydney Symphony Orchestras.

 As a recitalist and chamber musician, Mr. Fung is a frequent guest artist at prestigious festivals and venues worldwide.
 Notable festival appearances include Aspen, Blossom, Caramoor, Edinburgh, Hong Kong Arts, Ottawa, Ravinia, and Tippet Rise.
 At his Edinburgh International Festival debut, the Edinburgh Guide described Mr. Fung as being “impossibly virtuosic, prodigiously talented... and who probably does ten more impossible things daily before breakfast.”
 He has captivated audiences at Carnegie Hall, the Kennedy Center, Lincoln Center, Louvre, Gewandhaus, Palais des Beaux-Arts, and Zürich Tonhalle, as well as the major halls in Asia, including the Beijing Concert Hall, Guangzhou Opera House, Hong Kong Town Hall, Seoul Arts Center, Shanghai Oriental Art Center, Taiwan National Concert Hall, and Tianjin Grand Theater.
 Notable collaborations include performances with the Brentano, Dover, Jupiter, and Verona Quartets.